Skip to main content

 What Is the t-Distribution?

 The t-distribution is a family of curves that look similar to the normal distribution, bell-shaped and symmetric, but with heavier tails.
-That means it gives more room for uncertainty, especially when sample sizes are small.
+This means that they are more spread out, leading to wider intervals for the same confidence level.

 Just like the normal distribution is used with z-scores, the t-distribution is used with t-scores.
 We’ll use it any time we’re: